Click on an image to enlarge and start a slide show of these works.

 Her next creation was design for a Day of the Dead show held at a local art gallery.
 The design borrows motifs from Mexican paper cut designs, known as papel picado.
 You can find skeletons, the skull, foral images, and a common Mexican grid patterns in this design.
 The tissue paper flowers at the top makes it even more evocative of the Mexican style.

 Many people ask Debra how long it takes to cut one of these designs.
-She has found that some take a week or more depending on what’s going on her everyday living like washing clothes, doing dishes, taking a walk to loosen up a tight back or neck.
+She has found that most take a few hours to a week.
+Her most ambitious piece, Zooming Church, took over four months.
 It is a rather meditative process where she can spend an hour or two before she takes a break.

 While paper is stronger than most people think, Debra still has to stay aware of anything that could snag and tear the paper.
 She actually crushed and severely tore a piece.
 Since the tear added to the concept, she tore it more, ironed it, and continued cutting.